johnperry-math/AoC2015/README.md

 I wrote a solution for the puzzle that worked on the first try.
 -- More than 12 hours later!!!
 -- But not 12 hours of work; I spent several hours with family.

+### 🧵 Day 5: Doesn't He Have Intern-Elves For This?

+Santa has to decide which... _strings?!?_ ... are naughty and nice.

+In part 1, you apply one rule.

+In part 2, you apply some revised rules, because the the old rules "are all clearly ridiculous."
+(As if these are any better...)

+#### Unusual tools
+After solving it once, I rewrote it so that:
+* Every subprogram is a function.
+* Functions used reduction expressions (`'Reduce`) when appropriate (an Ada 2022 feature I haven't used nearly often enough).

+#### Experience
+Fun and easy, especially after Day 4...